botpress/solutions/custom modules/upload-skill/README.md

+# Upload Skill

 ## Overview

-Botpress skill to upload media files to database or AWS S3.
+This is aBotpress skill to upload media files to a database or AWS S3.
 Supported platforms are webchat and messenger.

 ### How to use